All Episodes

 I wrote a little book called Countdown of Socialism.

-And you know, little did I know that was before the Hunter Biden laptop.
+And, you know, little did I know that was before the Hunter Biden laptop.

-Because I caught early on during the Russia hoax, me being shadow banned.
+Because I caught early on during the Russia hoax me being shadow banned.

 Yeah.

-Well, and that was that came after, right?
+Well, that came after, right?

-That all of I started using Rumble, went to Parlor, and I quickly found out, oh my God, what's happening to us on these these that you know, this is destroying America.
+So this was in 20 that all of, I started using Rumble, went to Parlor, and I quickly found out, oh my God, what's happening to us on these, you know, this is destroying America.

-We're not able to get our message out because it's bad enough that 95% of the the news is fake news.
+We're not able to get our message out because it's bad enough that 95% of the news is fake news.

-But when you put it through that funnel through you know, through the devices that everybody's getting their information from, it's how you ultimately end up, and I saw this, I saw this polling after the election of 2020.
+But when you put it through that funnel, through the devices that everybody's getting their information from, it's how you ultimately end up.

 What you and I know is a hoax.